South Australian Consolidated Acts14—Functions of the Council

 other functions as are assigned to the Council under this or any other Act.

-principles of clearance of native vegetation so far as they are relevant to
+clearance of native vegetation (insofar as they are relevant in the particular

-that application, and must not provide a response that is seriously at
+and, in any event, must not act in a manner that is seriously at variance with

 (3) If the Council has